 Competitive displacement.

-While you're in "remediation," your competitor with SOC 2 ready is closing.
+While you're in "remediation," your competitor with SOC 2 readiness is closing.
 Buyers don't wait.
-If you can't pass security review quickly, they'll pick the vendor who can—even if your product is better.
+If you can't pass security review quickly, they'll pick the vendor who can even if your product is better.

 The buyer's internal narrative shifts from "Should we buy from Vendor A or B?" to "Vendor A can't pass security review, so Vendor B wins by default."